comsysto/github-pages-basic-auth-proxy/README.md

 ### 2.1 Prerequisites

   * You will need nginx, python 3 and git.
-    * on Ubuntu: `apt-get install git nginx python3-setuptools`
+    * on Ubuntu: `apt-get install git nginx python3-setuptools build-essential python3-dev`
   * optional a ssl certificate

 ### 2.2 nginx setup